CharlieDigital/covidcureid/README.md

 The [CURE ID](https://cure.ncats.io/explore) application contains case report forms (CRFs) for treatments for COVID (and many other diseases) using so-called off-label usage of the drugs.

-These are usages for which there may not yet be FDA approval but in some circumstances, the treatments may be the best option available.
+These are usages for which there may not yet be FDA approval but in some circumstances, the treatments may be the best or only option available.

 ## Code Organization

 The `server` directory contains the files for the server side of the application.
-This is built using C# and Azure Functions.
+This is built using C#/.NET Core and Azure Functions.

 The `web` directory contains the front-end UI side of the application.
 This is built using Vue and Quasar.

 ## Getting Started

-If you do not already have an Azure account, you will need to create one and grab the [CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+If you intend to deploy into Azure and you do not already have an Azure account, you will need to create one and grab the [CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 Many of the operations will be performed using the CLI.

 We will need the following resources: